-In 2004, he made his stage debut in André Campra’s Idoménée under the direction of Jean-Claude Malgoire.
-He then went on to tackle a number of other roles including the Comte de Guiche (Alfano’s Cyrano de Bergerac), Leporello (Don Giovanni), Figaro (The Marriage of Figaro), Don Alfonso (Così fan Tutte), Golaud (Pelléas et Mélisande), Baron Trombonok (Il Viaggio a Reims), Wolfram (Tannhäuser), Alidoro (La Cenerentola), Bellone, Osman, Huascar, Ali, and Adario (Les Indes Galantes)...
+In 2004, he made his stage debut in Campra’s Idoménée.
+He then went on to tackle a number of other roles including the Comte de Guiche (Alfano’s Cyrano de Bergerac), Leporello (Don Giovanni), Figaro (The Marriage of Figaro), Don Alfonso (Così fan Tutte), Golaud (Pelléas et Mélisande), Baron Trombonok (Il Viaggio a Reims), Wolfram (Tannhäuser), Alidoro (La Cenerentola) and Adario (Les Indes Galantes)...

 Marc Labonnette also performs in concert (Fauré’s Requiem, Bach’s Saint Matthew Passion, Handel’s Messiah, Lully’s Proserpine, Marais’ Sémélé, Campra’s Requiem, and Telemann’s Orpheus).
-He has sung under the direction of numerous conductors, including Marc Minkowski, Jean-Claude Malgoire, Patrick Fournillier, Jean-Yves Ossonce, Roberto Forès-Veses, Luciano Acocella, Christophe Coin, Daniele Callegari, Hervé Niquet, David Stern and Patrick Cohen-Akenine.
+He has sung under the direction of numerous conductors, including Marc Minkowski, Jean-Claude Malgoire, Patrick Fournillier, Jean-Yves Ossonce, Roberto Forès-Veses, Luciano Acocella, Christophe Coin, Daniele Callegari, Michele Mariotti, Susanna Mälkki, Hervé Niquet, David Stern and Patrick Cohen-Akenine.

 During the season 2022/2023, he will portray Prosper in Hahn's O mon bel inconnu at the Tours Opera, le Voleur Chanteleine in Landowski's La Vieille Maison at the Nantes Opera, Alcindoro in Manon and Sergeant Sulpice in La Fille du Régiment at the Théâtre des Champs-Élysées.